cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `@beam-link`
 * `@power-source`

+#### Connecting power nodes

+Power node connections are validated specifically.
+When any of the following criteria aren't met, a compile error is
+produced:

+* The connection must not lead to the same block.
+* The connection must connect to a block which produces or consumes power, or to another power node.
+(Note: a diode isn't such a block, power node cannot connect to a diode.)
+* The connection distance must not exceed the power node range.
+When linking two power nodes, larger of the two power node ranges is used.
+* Number of connections (including incoming connections from other power nodes) must not exceed the maximum number of connections for given type of power node.

+When the following situations are detected, a warning is produced and the connection is ignored:

+* The connection leads to an empty location.
+* The connection to the same block has already been defined.

+Connecting two power nodes `N1` and `N2` is possible in any of these ways:

+* declaring connection from `N1` to `N2` only,
+* declaring connection from `N2` to `N1` only,
+* declaring connection in both directions.

+In all these cases both `N1` to `N2` and `N2` to `N1` connections are written to the compiled schematic.

 ### Item configuration

 Item configuration is specified as `item` followed by item name (including the `@` prefix):